John Shuter

-At first, rewards for this move were slow and Surrey entered a crisis around 1883 - by which time Shuter had become established as one of the best batsmen in England despite a number of failures for the Gentlemen against the Players in the years since 1879.
-However, after overcoming the crisis Surrey rapidly developed into a top-flight county side through Lohmann's bowling, which headed the list of first-class wicket-takers for seven successive years from 1885 to 1891.
+At first, rewards for this move were slow and Surrey entered a crisis around 1883 – by which time Shuter had become established as one of the best batsmen in England despite a number of failures for the Gentlemen against the Players in the years since 1879.
+However, after overcoming the crisis Surrey rapidly developed into a top-flight county team through Lohmann's bowling, which headed the list of first-class wicket-takers for seven successive years from 1885 to 1891.
 Shuter had his best seasons in batting from 1882 to 1887, though he never reached 1,000 runs in a season.
 He played one Test on his home ground in 1888, but by 1890, with only one score of over fifty, it was clear his best days as a batsman were over.
 He continued though, to play a major role as captain of Surrey until 1893, when owing to the failure of Abel and their other top batsmen, they declined from first to sixth among nine counties.

 Shuter made no score above 44 that season and owing to business resigned the captaincy.
-His only subsequent first-class match was for Surrey against Oxford University in 1909 at the age of fifty-four - with a team including Bill Hitch, over thirty-one years younger.
+His only subsequent first-class match was for Surrey against Oxford University in 1909 at the age of fifty-four – with a team including Bill Hitch, over thirty-one years younger.

-Long after he retired he was appointed as a Test selector (for the triangular tournament held in 1912) and secretary of Surrey in 1919 - a role which he did not hold for long as a stroke caused his sudden death in 1920.
+Long after he retired he was appointed as a Test selector (for the triangular tournament held in 1912) and secretary of Surrey in 1919 – a role which he did not hold for long as a stroke caused his sudden death in 1920.
 Although most noted for his cricketing exploits, Shuter joined his father in business as a stave timber merchant and cooper.
 His nephew, Leonard Shuter, was also a first-class cricketer.